xthames/swxg/docs/source/examples/index.rst

 Next Steps
 ----------

 And that's all there is to it!
-You can try generating a new sample simply by envoking ``wx2 = model.synthesize()``, or try fitting a dataset of your own.
-We recommend looking at :ref:`How to Interpret the Validation Figures <how-to-validate>` and the :ref:`API <api>` next in order to get the best possible fits.
+You can try generating a new sample simply by envoking ``wx2 = model.synthesize()``, or :ref:`use a pretreated dataset of your own <pretreat>`.
+We also recommend looking at :ref:`How to Interpret the Validation Figures <how-to-validate>` and the :ref:`API <api>` next in order to get the best possible fits.